 6. May Boost The Immune System

 Bok choy has vitamin C, a potent antioxidant that contributes to immune defense.
 It is also essential for collagen synthesis that assists in energy metabolism.
 It stimulates white blood cells (WBCs) and acts against infections.
-Also, the selenium in bok choy helps stimulate the production of T-cells and boosts immune function.
 However, more studies are needed to further understand this benefit of bok choy.

 7. May Lower Blood Pressure